 Another hallmark of male midlife crisis is change.
 This is one of the things that makes most partners so confused and scared.
-A midlife crisis is cry out for change.
-And it brings with it change - often very abrupt, shocking, radical change.
+A midlife crisis is a cry out for change.
+And it brings with it a lot of change - often very abrupt, shocking, radical change.

 I wrote the following post on social media about change.
 Although I don't specifically address the subject of midlife crisis in men, the message is very applicable.

-When I spoke with Jessica this morning she told me she was in "shock."
-Her husband, Steve, came home from work last Friday and announced that he is unhappy and moving out.
+When I first spoke with Jessica she told me she was in "shock."
+Her husband, Steve, came home from work and announced that he is unhappy and moving out.
 He then packed a bag, said nothing to their 5 kids, and left.
 She said their 19-year marriage has had its share of ups and downs, but nothing like this before.

 As we can see in Jessica and Steve's story, male midlife crisis brings uncertainty and change with it, and lots of it.
 Jessica is understandably panicking over what it all means and how to respond.

-The above quote is most often attributed to Charles Darwin, but is believed to actually have originated in a speech given by Louisiana State University business professor Leon C. Megginson as he gave his interpretation of Darwin's theory.
-Regardless of its author, the quote is very useful for our discussion of males in midlife crisis:
+The above quote is most often attributed to Charles Darwin but is believed to actually have originated in a speech given by Louisiana State University business professor Leon C. Megginson, as he gave his interpretation of Darwin's theory.
+Regardless of its author, the quote is very useful for our discussion of males in midlife crisis or menopause.

 "It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptive to change."